Searching Repulsive Casimir Forces Between Magneto-Electric Materials: Casimir Force and Bi-isotropic Materials

-where $r^i_{ps} (r^i_{sp})$ is the reflection coefficient from TE (TM) wave to TM (TE) wave of plate $i$.
-It is worthwhile to mention that the reflection coefficients are evaluated with imaginary frequency.
-The reflection coefficients for electromagnetic waves incident from vacuum and reflected by a bi-isotropic material are derived in the Supporting Information (SI) \cite{appendix}:
+$r_{i,ps} (r_{i,sp})$ is the reflection coefficient from TE (TM) wave to TM (TE) wave of plate $i$.
+For clarity and subsequent analysis, we explicitly express the Casimir force in terms of the reflection coefficients as follows: